Solemn Mass: Missionary exportation of the High Mass by the Order of Preachers

 The outlines of the present-day form of the missa solemnis became distinct after the tenth or eleventh century.
 The Synod of Limoges in 1031 enjoined abbots and other priests not to have more than three deacons on feast-days, while bishops were allowed to have five or seven.

 In 1065, Bishop John of Avranches provided testimony of the arrangement of the High Mass in its modern form with only one deacon and one subdeacon:

+When the priest reaches the altar after the Confiteor, he kisses deacon and subdeacon.
+The deacon thereupon kisses the altar at both the narrow sides, hands the priest the Gospel-book to be kissed; then the priest kisses the altar.
+Several taper-bearers are among the assisting group, on feast-days seven.
+When the subdeacon begins the Epistle, the priest sits down, but iuxta altare.
+The subdeacon hands bread and wine to the deacon after the Gospel; the water is brought by a cantor.
+The incensing follows.
+Then the subdeacon takes the paten, but turns it over to an acolyte.

 The conventual Mass at the Abbey of Cluny at the same time also displays the same type of Mass with deacon and subdeacon.

 In general the rite of high Mass has not changed much since the eleventh century, if we except the peculiar usages of certain regions and certain monasteries.

 The High Mass was exported out of the monasteries and into the mission territories by the Order of Preachers as exposed in the Missale convetuale of Humbert of Romans published in 1256, the Carmelite order publishing its own similar rite seven years later.
 Just as the Dominicans simplified the Gregorian chant for their missionary convents, they also exported the High Mass in a slightly simplified ritual.
 The careful description of the priestly High Mass which is presented in the 1256 Ordinarium of the Dominicans reveals in all essentials the present-day arrangement.
 The solemn vesting program is dropped, two to four candles are found sufficient, and they stand on the altar.
 The priest no longer employs the phrase Pax vobis but only Dominus vobiscum, he says the oration, and likewise the Gloria and the Credo, at the altar, and washes his hands only after the incensing.
 The solemn blessing, as well as the assisting priest (presbyter assistens), substitute for the old colleger of priests, were still in the foreground in the 12th century.